 Are Catahoula Leopard Dogs Hypoallergenic?

-With a good cleaning and grooming plan in place, even allergy sufferers may be happy with a Catahoula Leopard dog.
+With a good cleaning and grooming plan in place, some mild allergy sufferers may be able to live with a Catahoula Leopard dog, but a low shedding breed would probably be a better option for them.
+Poodles and many of the Poodle mixes fall into this category.

 Are Catahoula Leopard Dogs Good Family Dogs?